chingswy/easymocap-public-doc/install/install_vis3d.md

 ```

 {: .warning }
-You must run `export PYOPENGL_PLATFORM=osmesa` once before you run any code if you run this code on a server.
+You must run `export PYOPENGL_PLATFORM=osmesa` once before you run any code on a server.

 ## Install Open3D